-Since spring 2017, Anciles Reserve, located in the mountains of Riaño (León-Spain), houses the first specimens of European bison, water buffalo and pottoka horses that share this nature paradise with important populations of Spanish ibex, chamois, roe deer, red deer, boar, wolf and brown bear, as well as with golden eagle, vultures, Egyptian vultures and many other species.
+Since spring 2017, the first European bison, water buffalo and pottoka horses in the Cantabrian Mountains share this nature paradise with important populations of Spanish ibex, chamois, roe deer, red deer, boar, wolf and brown bear, as well as with golden eagle, vultures, Egyptian vultures and many other species.

 During this first winter, we were able to follow the developments and adaptation of the animals to a changing landscape because of the snow.
 Conditions in which the bison feel at home thanks to its resistance to cold and ability to feed on all types of plant materials, from pastures under the snow, to shrubs like Genista spp. and even the bark of trees like Salix spp.
 Sorbus spp.
 Populus spp. or Prunus spp.